 For those of you who fear they don’t have the patience required to give these ‘Suggested Posts’ a chance, I completely understand and I’m here to help you in that regard as well.
 If you’ve had enough with a ‘Suggested Post’ all you have to do is go the right hand corner of the post with the upside down arrow and click on it.
 A drop down menu will appear with a few different prompts, choose the “Hide” button and Facebook will take it off of your newsfeed for good.
 While this won’t stop all of the ‘Suggested Posts’ from popping up on your newsfeed, it will give the site a better idea of what you do and don’t like and hopefully help them further tailor better ads for you in the future.

 For Facebook Pages, Companies and Brands

 BE CAREFUL!
-If you read through the previous section before coming here, you should have gotten a pretty good sense of how the majority of Facebook users feel when it comes to Denver social media marketing and advertisements in their newsfeed.
+If you read through the previous section before coming here, you should have gotten a pretty good sense of how the majority of Facebook users feel when it comes to advertisements in their newsfeed.
 That being said, paying for a ‘Suggested Post’ can lead to increasing fans and brand awareness if done right.